 Arthroscopic surgery: It is carried out when the elbow bursa is not infected but other treatments don’t seem to affect the condition.
 You may be required to wear a splint immediately after the surgery and an elbow pad later on.

 Shoulder surgery: The surgeon will carry out shoulder arthroscopy, a surgery in which the bursa sac will be removed using minimally invasive techniques.
 You will be required to wear a sling post-surgery.
-After healing, you will be advised to exercise which focus on stretching and strengthening.
+After healing, you will be advised to exercise which focuses on stretching and strengthening.
 You will be free of pain and trouble in a span of 2-4 months.